saraa123/django_project_tracker/README.md

 * FontAwesome
     * Used to display icons.

-* Ability for users to interact with the owners of the website via social media
+* Ability for users to interact with the owners of the website via social media:
     - In the future I would like to expand on this feature, and allow users to be sent directly to the website's social media pages.

 * Feature tickets can be bought for a cost.